StructuralNeurobiologyLab/SyConn/docs/contact_site_extraction.md

 ## Aggregating Contact Sites

-Once a `SuperSegmentationDataset` is created the contact site `SegmentationDataset` might be transformed to a new one that incorporates the agglomarations from the `SuperSegmentationDatset`.
+Once a `SuperSegmentationDataset` is created the contact site `SegmentationDataset` might be transformed to a new one that incorporates the agglomerations from the `SuperSegmentationDatset`.
 The main step is

     from syconn.extraction import cs_processing_steps as cps